calimero-network/core/crates/context/README.md

 ## Application Upgrade

-As noted [above](#administrative-operations), application authors can define gated behaviour for administrative operations.
-This includes the ability to upgrade the application.
-Subsequent transactions made by members from the old version of the application will be rejected by the new version.
+This is not implemented at this time.

 ## Context Deletion

-There's no way to "delete a context" for all members outside of the scope of all members leaving it.
+There's no way to "delete a context" for all members outside of the scope of all members [leaving it](#leaving).